CivicActions/guidebook/docs/03-policies/vacation-and-time-off.md

 You do not need to justify time off, and whenever possible please try to arrange it in advance with your project team.

-### Full Time employees
+### Full-time employees

 - Employees who work 33+ hours per week are considered Full Time.
 They receive 120 hours of vacation and 40 hours of sick leave each year (year begins at the time of hire).
 -  Up to 40 hours (5 days) of unused vacation and 40 hours (5 days) of unused sick leave can be carried over each year ("year" starts at the anniversary of your employment).
 -  Bloom also offers an additional 64 hours (8 days) of Floating Holiday time to be used at the employees discretion.
 The office is closed collectively between Christmas (Dec 25) and New Years (Jan 01) and is considered holiday time outside of the Floating Holidays.
 -  If, for any reason, you are unable to work the expected hours on your project for reasons other than PTO (if for example your project team or role on the project is blocked) please notify someone on the Bloom management team (Lauren, Emily or Sofia).
 We will help determine the right next steps.

-### Part Time employees
+### Part-time employees

 - Employees who work 32 or fewer hours per week will receive a prorated amount of vacation and floating holiday time.
 - Employees are still entitled to 40 hours (5 days) of sick time.
 - The unused carry over rate of unused PTO and sick time will be determined upon hire, depending on the number of expected work hours.
--

 ### Contractors
 - Please manage your schedule and take the time you need.
 Please give us some notice where possible and connect with us to discuss making sure our partners are aware of time off (as needed).

 ## Terms upon employee departure
 - ONLY unused vacation time will be paid out upon departure.
-- Any unused Floating Holiday and Sick time will be considered forfeit.
+- Any unused floating holiday and sick time will be considered forfeit.

 **Whenever possible please give at least 2 weeks advance notice of planned time off, this will help us on project resourcing.**

-## Written Documentation of Time Off
+## Written documentation of time off

 If an employee uses PTO for sick leave, including sick leave under applicable state or local law, for more than three consecutive scheduled work days, Bloom Works may require reasonable documentation of the purpose for such leave.
 If the reason for time off is due to an employee's or a family member's own medical condition, verification from a health care provider is appropriate, but should not explain the nature of the condition and should not result in an unreasonable burden or expense on the employee.
 If the reason for time off is due to an employee's need for leave related to domestic violence, verification may include a police report, court order or other evidence from the court or a prosecuting attorney, other documentation from a victim advocate, attorney, member of the clergy, a medical or other professional, or an employee's own written statement.

 Bloom Works also reserves the right to require documentation verifying an employee's need to use time off, if there are indications of a pattern of abuse, such as repeated use of unscheduled time off on or adjacent to weekends, holidays, or pay day, regardless whether the employee has used time off for more than three consecutive days.

-## Time Off and Other Approved Leave
+## Time off and other approved leave

 Time off pursuant to this policy is not intended for long-term leave or as a long-term care solution.
 As such, exempt employees on leaves of absences for more than thirty days, including otherwise unpaid leaves of absences, will not be eligible for paid time off beyond the first thirty days.
 Bloom Works will require non-exempt employees to exhaust accrued, unused PTO concurrently with extended leaves of absences, including under the Family and Medical Leave Act or comparable state laws, if applicable.